-6. Growth, Themes Stage 1 Stage 2 Stage 3 Stage 4 Evangelism, & New IN OUR CHURCH IN OUR CHURCH IN OUR CHURCH IN OUR CHURCH Congregations Model for growth.
-We do not have a clear understanding of how grow our church.
-Our model for growth is, 'Come to us' (Attractional).
-Our model for growth is 'go and come' (Engaged).
-Our model for growth also includes 'go and then stay' (Engaged and Emerging).
+6. Growth, Evangelism, & New Themes Stage 1 IN OUR CHURCH Stage 2 IN OUR CHURCH Stage 3 IN OUR CHURCH Stage 4 IN OUR CHURCH Congregations Plan for church growth.
+We do not have a clear understanding of how we might see out church grow.
+We plan for growth by providing a good Sunday service and welcome.
+We plan for growth by consciously engaging with our community.
+We plan for growth through new initiatives and new congregations.
 Missional outreach.
 There are few situations where we engage with our wider community.
 We have occasional events in our buildings which develop our relational fringe.
 We regularly build our relationships by going into our community where people are, including online spaces.
 Reaching out is embedded in our church structure e.g. missional communities.
 Evangelism.
 We are not intentional about seeing people come to faith in Christ.
 We take opportunities to share our faith as they arise, Christmas, Harvest, occasional offices etc. We regularly hold enquirers courses to help present the gospel, e.g. Alpha, Christianity Explored, Start.
 We equip people for personal evangelism as well as using enquirer's courses.
 Numerical Growth.
 We are not committed to numerical growth.
 There is a stated desire for numerical growth and we notice people joining and leaving.
 We are intentional about using numerical data to help us focus on mission and discipleship.
 We seek to address issues that cause people to leave and build on that which encourages them to stay.
 We have effective pathways by which people can become and grow as disciples.
 New Congregations.
 We have not thought about starting a New Congregation.
 We are considering starting a new congregation but would need help.
-(We are open to receiving a graft).
 We have started a New Congregation.
-We have launched a number of New Congregations and joined a learning community.
-(We are grafting out / planting, as appropriate).
+We have launched a number of New Congregations, and are interested in becoming a resource church.